cs544-wisc/s24/p5/README.md

 Show the output, then write comments (which we will manually grade) explaining the following:

 1. Which table is sent to every executor via a `BroadcastExchange` operation?
 2. Does the plan involve `HashAggregate`s (depending on how you write the query, it may or may not)?
 If so, which ones?
+And, if not, why?

 For this, have a cell in your notebook that looks like the following: